 - Beauty minis — in addition to the beauty boxes above, you may also find that you have acquired a collection of free beauty samples or minis from shopping at places like Ulta Beauty or Sephora.

 - Lip balm — grab a multi-pack for a cheaper per-piece price.

 - Makeup remover cloths — keep an eye out for when they offer these with Amazon Subscribe & Save!

-- Satin hair scrunchies — I’ve had an Etsy obsession lately, and this set came with five, so I get to keep one for myself!
+- Satin hair scrunchies — I’ve had an Etsy obsession lately, and this set came with five, so I get to keep some for myself!

 - Candles — Dollar Tree & ALDI are great resources for inexpensive candles that smell like much more expensive brands!
 Or you could opt for an inexpensive candle set and divide them up among your gift baskets!

-- Christmas socks — The funnier, the better, or you could consider buying a sock advent calendar and divide it among your gift baskets!
+- Christmas socks — The funnier, the better, or you could consider buying a sock advent calendar and dividing it among your gift baskets!